tobielee/auto-lab-reminders/README.md

 The application consists of the following:

-### Google Sheet
+### Google Sheets

-The main Google Sheet contains the following sheets:
+The main Google Sheets contains the following sheets:

 1. **Rotation**
    Specifies the rotation logic for scheduling events or tasks.